SohomPal/CartQuest/README.md

+# CardQuest
-CartQuest makes shopping fun by letting you complete scavenger hunt-like challenges, compete with friends, and win points that can be redeemed for coupons, gift cards, and more.
+**CartQuest makes shopping fun** by letting you complete scavenger hunt-like challenges, compete with friends, and win points that can be redeemed for coupons, gift cards, and more.

 Completed for HackRU2025.